 Complete our online application and pay the $75 application fee.

 Send the Teacher Report form to the child’s current teacher or counselor.
 She/he should mail the completed form to the Admissions Department.

-Send the signed Academic Records Release Form to the student’s present school or preschool if applicable.
-The school should return photocopies of the student’s complete records, including transcripts, grades and any standardized test and achievement results, special assessments and other relevant evaluation(s).
+Request that school send copies of the student’s complete records, including transcripts, grades and any standardized test and achievement results, special assessments and other relevant evaluation(s).

 Step Three: Interview